 Ewing, NJ 08628

 If you have submitted an application and wish to check the status, you may enter your username and password.
 If you do not know your login information, please visit our Account Lookup site.
-Please note: you will need your 6-digit TCNJ ID number to retrieve this information.
+You will need your 6-digit TCNJ ID number to retrieve this information.
 If you are receiving a message indicating your login and/or password are not valid, please verify you have typed both correctly.
-Many applicants are confusing the lowercase “L” and the number “1″.
+Many applicants are confusing the lowercase “L” and the number “1”.
 You can also try copying and pasting your user name and password directly from the screen.
-If you are experiencing any technical difficulties with the online application, please let us know.

 If you are seeking to take classes before matriculating into this program, please see #5 on the RTC FAQ Document.

-Students planning to attend an overseas/international site do not require an I-20 or an Affidavit of Financial Support.
+Students planning to attend an overseas/international site are not required to complete an I-20 or an Affidavit of Financial Support.